-26. Prior to admission, applicants may seek advice about undertaking an osteopathic recognised qualification from the osteopathic educational institutions and the GOsC.

-Educational institutions should allow for potential applicants to discuss their application and receive guidance about the Osteopathic Practice Standards.
-Applicants should also be aware of the Quality Assurance Agency (QAA) Benchmark Statement for Osteopathy, and the Guidance on Osteopathic Pre-Registration Education, setting out competence standards in order to allow applicants to make an appropriate application.
+- 25 Prior to admission, applicants may seek advice about undertaking an osteopathic RQ from the OEIs and the GOsC.
+OEIs should allow for potential applicants to discuss their application and receive guidance about the Osteopathic Practice Standards and the Quality Assurance Agency Subject Benchmark Statement for Osteopathy, setting out competence standards in order to allow applicants to make an appropriate application. - 26 When considering an application, each OEI should take into account the fact that: